Organising your home, How To Organise Your Kitchen Like A Professional .

 - Always shop the day after you have cleaned out your fridge, this makes it easier to use up leftovers and to unpack fresh food.

-- Keep a basket in the fridge for food specifically for packed lunches, such as yogurt tubes, fruit, cheese, spreads ( portioned in easy to grab bags for speed in the mornings.)
+- Keep a basket in the fridge for food specifically for packed lunches, such as yoghurt tubes, fruit, cheese, spreads ( portioned in easy to grab bags for speed in the mornings.)

-- Keep the surfaces clutter free at all times, its quicker and easier to clear up immediately after every meal when the surfaces are clutter free, the added bonus is that your kitchen will always look immaculate if you follow this rule!
+- Keep the surfaces clutter free at all times; it’s quicker and effortless to clear up immediately after every meal when the surfaces are clutter free, the bonus is that your kitchen will always look immaculate if you follow this rule!